 And who are we…

 To judge whether or not these cats can provide their owners with a bit of luck?
-We here at IndulgeYourPet believe that we can take all the luck we can get which is why many of us have one of these little guys sitting on our desks…
+We here at IndulgeYourPet believe that we can take all the chance we can get, which is why many of us have one of these little guys sitting on our desks…

-Despite the ancient origins of this cat, it wasn’t “officially” introduced to the United States until 1968 and the “officially” recognized by the Cat Fanciers Association (CFA) in 1976 followed by the longhaired Bobtails in 1993.
+Despite the ancient origins of this cat, it wasn’t “officially” introduced to the United States until 1968.
+It was “officially” recognized by the Cat Fanciers Association (CFA) in 1976, followed by the longhaired Bobtails in 1993.

 But probably…

-That this genetic mutation is a “recessive gene” so that in order for the bobbed tail (or short-tailed) trait to be “passed” on to it’s kittens, both parents need to carry the gene.
-Now when both parents have a “bobtail” you can be sure that all of their kittens will be “bobtailed” as well.
-But in cases where only one parent is bobtailed, unless the “normal” tailed cat possesses the “recessive gene”, only normal tailed kittens can be produced.
+The first thing you’ll notice about the Japanese Bobtail cat is its stumpy or “bobbed tail,” which occurs naturally.
+The Japanese Bobtail cat breed carries a genetic mutation that causes their kittens to be born with a bobbed tail.
+Now, it’s essential to understand that this genetic mutation is a “recessive gen,” so for the bobbed tail (or short-tailed) trait to be “passed” on to its kittens, both parents need to carry the gene.
+Now, when both parents have a “bobtail,” you can be sure that all of their kittens will be “bobtailed” as well.
+But in cases where only one parent is bobtailed unless the “normal” tailed cat possesses the “recessive gene,” only normal-tailed kittens can be produced.

-Really good with children as well making them a perfect choice for any family looking to add a new cat to the mix.
-This is why of all the short-tailed cat breeds out there; the Japanese Bobtail remains one of our favorites.
+They’re also good with children, making them a perfect choice for any family looking to add a new cat.
+This is why, of all the short-tailed cat breeds, the Japanese Bobtail remains one of our favorites.

 But don’t forget…

-For more information about who we feel currently offers the “best” pet insurance policies, we would recommend that you check out our Best Pet Insurance Companies article.
+For more information about who we feel currently offers the “best” pet insurance policies, we recommend you check out our Best Pet Insurance Companies article.

 I rescued a stray last year that looks JUSt like a Japanese Bobtail, she almost died.
 She had parasites, worms, respiratory infection, and dehydration with severe diarrhea and was in quarantine in an upstairs bathroom away from my other cats until treated.
 She then went on to be diagnosed with IBS, placed on prednisone, had exploratory surgery for cancer, which was negative.
 She was on months of antibiotics for septic arthritis, and now she is the most loveable cat I have ever had!
 We are so bonded, I call her my therapy cat.
 I thought she lost her tail somehow, until I saw the video on different breeds of cats….
 She came to the right place, we needed each other!